Transport & health

 Active travel and physical activity

 Every year in London people are injured or even killed by collisions on the road.
 We want to stop this happening.
-By 2041, we want no one to be killed or seriously injured on London's roads.
+The Mayor's Transport Strategy is that by 2041 no one will be killed or seriously injured on London's roads.
 Find out more about our Vision Zero for London.

 Noise pollution in London can stop people sleeping, make them stressed and anxious and make it harder to concentrate at work or school.
 Noise also makes our streets less pleasant for walking and cycling.
 We want more people to walk and cycle, and to use quieter cars at lower speeds.